geopm/geopm/geopmdpy/README.md

 between updating python source code and re-running tests).
 The install command will also install the python execution-time dependencies of this package.

-Also run `pip install -f requirements.txt` to install additional development dependencies.
+Also run `pip install -r requirements.txt` to install additional development dependencies.
 If you follow these steps, then you do not need to modify your `PYTHONPATH` variable when executing tests.